nationalarchives/tdr-aws-utils/README.md

 * An SFN client (Step Function)

 There may be other shared code we can put in here as time goes on.

+## Publish local version

+Run `sbt package publishLocal` to publish a local snapshot version that you can use when making changes to this library and client code at the same time.